Supergirl in other media: Superman/Batman Apocalypse

 Kara Zor-El appears in Superman/Batman: Apocalypse, voiced by Summer Glau.
 The film depicts her arrival on Earth and adjustment to life on the new planet.
 During the film, she is kidnapped and brainwashed by Darkseid before Superman frees her and takes her back to Earth.

 Superman: Unbound

 Molly Quinn voices Supergirl in Superman: Unbound, an adaptation of Superman: Brainiac.
 Kara and her parents narrowly escaped Kandor before it was shrunken and abducted by Brainiac, leaving her with PTSD.
-She arrived on Earth a few months before the film's beginning and is still adjusting to life on Earth and her baby cousin being older than her due to the difference in how long their rockets spent in space.
+She arrived on Earth a few months before the film's beginning and is still adjusting to life on Earth and her cousin Superman being older than her due to the difference in how long their rockets spent in space.
 Kara prefers to use her powers to save people from dictators rather than fight ordinary criminals.
 Kara is greatly reluctant to face Brainiac again, even with super powers, but eventually summons the courage to help her cousin fight him.